blorente/decorat/wiki/stories/the_promotion.md

 "It's in your hand, sir".
 The guard could barely hide a sigh.

 "Oh."
-I blushed, looked down, scanned the pass without a word and went through the gates.
+I blushed, looked down, scanned the pass without a word.
+As soon as the display beeped green, I rushed through the gates.

-As soon as I crossed them, I realized I had dropped my ring on my desperation to find the pass.

-As I crossed the gates, my hand started to feel strange.
+Less than ten paced from the gates, my hand started to feel strange.
 Almost as if it was missing something...

 "My ring!"
 I spun towards the gate.
 My feet tried to run, but the rest of my body couldn't fight the human tide pouring into the building.
-"My ring!
-Sir!
-Please!
-That's my ring!"

 "Let me through, please!
 I need to get my ring back".
 Some people in front of me tried to make way for me.
 They were quickly pushed back by the vacant-eyed mass of people that marched relentlessly to their stations.